omridrori/LaneDetectionAssignment/README.md

 - Curvy Lane Detection: `curvey_new.mp4`
 - Crosswalk Detection: `crosswalkVideo.mp4`

-The complete project report detailing the methodologies and technologies used is available in `image_processing_project.pdf`.
+The complete project report detailing the methodologiesused is available in `image_processing_project.pdf`.

 ## Viewing Results in Jupyter Notebook